pjetrucha/transitionEnd/README.md

 The most accuracy jQuery plugin to detect `transitionEnd` event.
 Plugin takes first jQuery object from collection and check if there's some information about transition.
 Then, it analazy it and set listener to call callback function when `transitionEnd` event occure.
-There's also setTimeout fallback to ensure callback will be trigger for sure.
+There's also setTimeout fallback to ensure callback will trigger for sure.

 ---